sneako/ua_parser/README.md

 # OsDetect

-A simple, fast user-agent parsing library based on BrowserScope's UA database with a good default dictionary.
+A simple, fast user-agent parsing library based on BrowserScope's UA database.

-This is a fork of beam-community/ua_parser, stripped down to only return the operating system family.
-It is much faster.
+This started as a fork of beam-community/ua_parser, stripped down to only return the operating system family.
+It is much faster and only returns the operating system name as a string.

 ## Installation